THE HISTORICAL 7TH SEAL

 The Scriptures are a record of history.
 What is not covered by history is covered by prophecy, so that people need not lose their place in the Biblical timeline.
 We see this principle in the seven Church eras, in the seven heads of the Beast, and also in the seven trumpets of the seventh seal.

-However, what has of late failed to be taught is that the Olivet prophecy is a Jerusalem focused prophecy.
+However, what in often not taught is that the Olivet prophecy is a Jerusalem focused prophecy.

 The Olivet prophecy begins with the apostles asking a question about the buildings on the Temple Mount.
 Christ responds by saying that not one stone of these will be left on top of another.
 The Temple of course is in Jerusalem.
 Christ goes on to talk about Jerusalem being surrounded by armies and Jerusalem being destroyed.
 He speaks of "those in Judaea" fleeing.
 This is the area surrounding Jerusalem.
 He says that there will be great distress upon "the land" and "this people" (Lk 21:23), meaning Israel and the Jews, not the world.
 Christ continues in the same vein with: "Jerusalem will be trodden down by the Gentiles until the times of the Gentiles are fulfilled".
 This is not about the Gentiles trampling down Gentile lands; Gentiles have always trampled down Gentile lands.
-The times of the Gentiles were the 2520 years during which Jerusalem was given over to the Gentiles in punishment for the sins of the Jews.
+The times of the Gentiles were the 2520 years during which Jerusalem was given over to the Gentiles as punishment for the sins of the Jews.
 These years came to an end in the 20th century with Satan's climactic last stand, the Holocaust, after which the Jews were given back their country and their capital city, Jerusalem.
 The Olivet prophecy concludes with the return of Christ, which other prophecies show will be a return to Jerusalem.
-(We must understand that the word "earth", in prophecies like the Olivet prophecy, more often than not refers to the earth of Israel, the land that God set apart from the Gentile lands in the third millennium.
-See the page "THE SEVEN DAY BLUEPRINT" for an explanation of this).
+So we see that from beginning to end, the main focus of the Olivet prophecy is Jerusalem.

 The first four seals on the Rev 5 scroll are conditions that would afflict the Holy Land.
 Seals five and six would affect God's people wherever they were located.